Background pattern

 If you use more Hyrimoz than you should

 If you accidentally inject Hyrimoz more frequently than you should, call your doctor or pharmacist and explain that you have taken more than necessary.
-Always carry the medication box with you, even if it is empty.
+Always carry the medicine box with you, even if it is empty.

 If you forget to use Hyrimoz